branduvo/branduvo.github.io/_posts/2025-03-05-calendly-vs-typeform-best-for-saas-founders-in-2025.md

 - Leveraging AI to gain insights from open-ended responses.

-- Customizing forms to align with your brand's identity.
+- Personalizing forms to match your brand's identity.

 ---